Solving "Integer to English Words" LeetCode problem

 }

-variable. - We then use this number to access the dictionary and concatenate it with the word "Hundred".
-For example, if
+2. We then use this number to access the dictionary and concatenate it with the word "Hundred".
+For example, if num is 123, we will get "One Hundred".
+This get appended to the result variable.

 Step 3.
 Converting billions, millions, and thousands